Christopher A. Campbell, MD

 - Clinical Practice:

-- Breast Cancer in Men, Breast Cancer in Women, Breast Cancer, Breast Reconstruction, Laceration Repair, Skin Graft, Neurocutaneous Disorders, Breast Reduction, Plastic Surgery, Surgery for Breast Cancer, Transgender Services
+- Breast Cancer in Men, Breast Cancer in Women, Breast Cancer, Breast Reconstruction, Laceration Repair, Skin Graft, Neurocutaneous Disorders, Breast Reduction, Plastic Surgery, Surgery for Breast Cancer

 - Associate Professor

 Dr. Christopher Campbell is director of microsurgery and associate program director of the Plastic Surgery Residency Program at the University of Virginia.
 In addition to his cosmetic practice, Dr. Campbell performs complex cancer reconstruction at University Hospital in Charlottesville and at two UVA Health satellite clinics.